 France officially has four climatic zones.
 The Atlantic and Continental regions, the Alpine and Mediterranean areas.
 As such, you will find that the fauna and flora differs a lot from one zone to the next.
 France is not known for snow, but gets a lot of rain!

-Fun Fact!
+Did you know?
 The area around Paris sometimes experiences a strange warm spell in the middle of January.
 Temperatures of up to 30°C have been recorded!… A beach-day in winter, anyone?

 Average winter temperatures: Between -3°C and 4°C